hanhdt/hanhdt/README.md

 🌱 I'm a software engineer and mainly working on API/Web development.

-💬 I'm currently interested on Node.js, Vue.js, Serverless and IoT stack.
-Especially, thinking to build useful products.
+💬 I'm currently interested on JavaScript/TypeScript/Node.js, Vue.js, Serverless and IoT stack.
+Also, persistently seek to to build useful products.

 📫 How to reach me: tranduchanh.ms@gmail.com